kasug623/CTF/CyberDefenders/91_HawkEye/README.md

 # WriteUps
 ## lesson
 - use copy-and-paste as much as possible
-Because you take a misstake especially when you are tired.
+Because you mistype especially when you are tired.
 - DNS frame structure around flag(#11)
 how to search dns query
 ![dns](image/dns.png)